syncfusion-content/wpf-docs/wpf/DataGrid/Editing.md

 ## Mouse and Keyboard operations for UIElement inside Template

 You can directly load edit element using `GridTemplateColumn.CellTemplate` property.
-In this case, you can provide focus and control (keyboard and mouse) to the UIElement inside CellTemplate in the below ways,
+In this case, you can provide focus and control (keyboard and mouse) to the `UIElement` inside `CellTemplate` in the below ways,

 ### Providing focus to the control inside the Template

-You can focus to the particular UIElement loaded inside template when cell gets activated by setting [FocusedManager.FocusedElement](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.FocusManagerHelper~FocusedElementProperty.html) attached property.
+You can focus to the particular `UIElement` loaded inside `Template` when cell gets activated by setting [FocusedManager.FocusedElement](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.FocusManagerHelper~FocusedElementProperty.html) attached property.

 {% tabs %}
 {% highlight xaml %}